djfnhf/NetScope/README.md

-# NetScope: A Measurement Benchmark for Security-Oriented Evaluation of Pre-trained Network Traffic Models
+# NetScope: A Benchmark for Pre-trained Network Traffic Models

 NetScope is a research-oriented benchmark toolkit for network traffic analysis.
 It provides a unified workflow for two major directions: